lukso-network/LIPs/LSPs/LSP-1-UniversalReceiver.md

 ERC165 interface id: `0x6bb56a14`

-Every contract that complies to the Universal Receiver standard MUST implement:
+Every contract that complies with the Universal Receiver standard MUST implement:

 ### Methods